My web Site was updated 01-20-2016. We are taking deposits NOW, for Spring babies.

 The Red fox kits will be born in March.
 Grey fox are next usually late April and May.
 Arctics are usually June.
 Before sending a deposit call your local game warden and ask if it is legal to own the animal you are wanting to buy.
 Make sure you really want to buy the animal.
 You can send a $100 deposit for fox kits born in March-June,skunks, groundhogs or other animals.
+Do not send CASH!!!
+In the mail.
 We only refund your deposit if we cannot produce the animal.
 Be sure you include your name and phone number with your deposit.
 Also include what the deposit is for.
+Do not send cash in the mail!
+For a deposit send a personal check or call with a credit card.
 Send deposits to Lost River Game Farm, PO82, Orleans IN 47452

 If you are wanting to get a new pet the first thing you need to do is call your local Fish and Wildlife Office and see if it is Legal.
 Laws change all the time.
 Be sure you can legally have the animal you want.
 Then do your research on caring for the animal.